DolbeaultRemy/M2Internship/README.md

 ## Running the simulations

+### Needeed package
+Here are the needed packages to run the simulations.
+Some packages needs to be in a certain version.
+The _CollectiveSpins.jl_ is deprecated, so

 In order to compute the time evolution of a large number of atoms N, meanfield plus correlations (MPC) simulations can be performed.
 Indeed, the full resolution of the master equation is quickly impossible, as all the operators scale as $2^N$.

 The derivation of the (MPC) is done by the _QuantumCumulants.jl_ library, which derives the symbolic equations for the desired operators thanks to a cumulant expansion method, and automatically closes the set of differential equations.